-Written by: Jay Schroeder, seasoned tequila expert and leader of Te Amo Tequila Tour.
+Written by: Jay Schroeder, seasoned tequila expert.

 All around the world, tequila and mezcal are having a moment.
 While craft spirit geeks nerd out on the insanely complex world of mezcal, tequila is also getting its due by gaining widespread acceptance as a go-to spirit.
 An increasing number of folks are abandoning vodka and gin and hopping on the tequila train.

 Tequila has never been more popular, and brands new and old are rushing to grow in this booming market.
 What’s an enterprising tequila drinker to do?
 How do you know what’s good, bad or ugly?
 Where should you be spending your hard-earned dollars (or pesos)?
 And once you do, what’s the best way to enjoy Mexico’s favorite spirit?

 Look for 100% Agave

 Nobody wants to talk about laws when drinking, except for maybe those that allow drinking to happen (big ups to the 21st Amendment).
 When it comes to tequila, the laws that govern it are super important, and they can help guide you toward buying a better bottle.

 Tequila is made from the agave plant, and that’s where it gets a lot of its flavor and personality.
 By law, tequila can be made from as little as 51% agave sugar, with the rest comprised of sugar cane.
 Such products aren’t required to say this on the label and are allowed to call themselves “tequila.”

 Confusing, right?
 Look for a bottle that says “100% agave” on the label.
 By law, these have to be made entirely from agave sugar and nothing else.
 Finding a tequila that’s made from 100% agave insures that, at a minimum, everything in the bottle started its life as an agave plant.
 This goes a long way toward ensuring you’re in the direction of the good stuff.